 - The number of recent Static IPs and Floating IPs views

 - The time and date of the last visit

 - The title and URL of the last visited page

 Each block will also contain links to

-- “Static IP Views” – browsing history of pages accessed by by the same visitor with the same IP address
+- “Static IP Views” – browsing history of pages accessed by the same visitor with the same IP address

-- “Floating IP Views” – browsing history of pages accessed by the same visitor but with different IP address.
+- “Floating IP Views” – browsing history of pages accessed by the same visitor but with a different IP address.

 Note that the data above is pulled from a recyclable memory space.
 This means that depending on your real-time log size, the data may or may not be available after X amount of time.
-Premium subscriptions have a larger log space and will retain more data over and extended period of time.
+Premium subscriptions have a larger log space and will retain more data over an extended period of time.